-To increase the quality of education at the Nongphainongwa Elementary School in the Roi Et province of Thailand by creating a sustainable rice business with the farmers of the community.
-This business will empower the farmers and allow them to reinvest their profits into improving the school.
-By doing so, we also want to endorse the production and consumption of organic rice and support our local community.
+To increase the quality of education at the Nongphainongwa Elementary School in the Roi Et province of Thailand by creating a sustainable organic rice partnership with the parent farmers of the school community.
+This small business will empower farmers and allow them to reinvest their profits into improving their agricultural practices and we use the profits to improve their school.
+By doing so, we also want to endorse the production and consumption of organic rice.
+We also want to help change their practices to benefit their environment, health and incomes.

 We are a group of students ranging from middle school to high school and we are committed to helping the people of Roi Et generate a sustainable business and investing in helping the school develop to reach more of their children’s needs.
 We work hard at school to package, market and sell our rice to the NIST community as a sustainable social enterprise.
 We sell organic rice from Roi Et (White Jasmine) and organic rice from our rice partner from Chiang Rai (5 types)